The following article appeared in Nonprofit Quarterly on October 16, 2018.

 Entrepreneurs rely on technical help and early stage capital, typically provided by CDFIs, to make their dreams become reality.
 Innovation is required to drive demand and build new markets.
 The growth of the aquaculture industry is a prime example.

 Chinese appetite for lobster and the Japanese demand for unagi (eel) help build markets for Maine’s fisheries products.
-A decade-long relationship with Aomori, a sister state in Japan, led CEI, with local business and research partners, to import technology for developing scallop farms in the Gulf of Maine.
+A relationship with a sister state in Japan has led to importing technology to develop scallop farms in Casco Bay.
 Meanwhile, nutritious kelp smoothies and kelpcicles are examples of new products connecting consumers and out-of-state buyers with Maine enterprises.
-Expanding connections to U.S. and global markets requires capital and capacity, as well as innovation in the supply chain, to ensure that Maine businesses meet new—and sometimes different—customer needs and expectations.
+Expanding connections to US and global markets requires capital and capacity, as well as innovation in the supply chain, to ensure that Maine businesses meet new—and sometimes different—customer needs and expectations.
 Catering to foodies aligns with Maine’s history as a tourism and recreation destination.

 Since 2000, Maine has lost a net of 37,000 middle-class jobs, mostly in manufacturing.
 Approximately 5,000 of these were due to paper mill closures and related forest industry businesses.
 They are being replaced in great part by lower-wage jobs in the retail, tourism, and service industries.